 “To be born into a world that does not see you, that does not believe in your potential, that does not give you a path for opportunity or a clear path for education — and despite this, to be able to see beyond the world you are in, to imagine that something can be different — that is the job of a prophet,” She went on to say, “It’s the rare prophet who not only imagines a new world, but also makes that new world a reality in her lifetime.
 This was the brilliance and vision of Justice Ruth Bader Ginsburg.”

-If you weren’t a woman who tried to come up in the ’50s to the ’70s, you may not understand the gravity of those words, or how challenging it was for a woman to simply get the respect men automatically got.
-To go past that, do it with class, and serve on the Supreme Court for 27 years, helping to create much needed change, is truly something to marvel at.
+If you weren’t a woman who struggled for the chance to work and simply be considered equal in the ’50s to the ’70s, you may not understand the gravity of those words, or how challenging it was for a woman to get the respect men automatically got.
+To surpass that, do it with class, and serve on the Supreme Court for 27 years, helping to create much needed change, is truly something to marvel at.

 Rest in peace Justice Ruth Bader Ginsberg, of the Supreme Court of the United States.
 You’ve more than earned it.